About the UT CFD Lab

 Research Facilities: The UT CFD Laboratory lecture/computing facility well supported the educational/research mission of the graduate Engineering Science focus in the computational engineering sciences.

-Research projects conducted through the UT CFD Lab also interacted with the UT Innovative Computing Laboratory (ICL) and the UT-ORNL Joint Institute for Computational Sciences (JICS) for high-end parallel computing research in CFD.
+Research projects conducted through the UT CFD Lab also interacted with the UT-ORNL Joint Institute for Computational Sciences (JICS) for high-performance computing research in CFD.